- Your UCD Connect Password should be unique and strong. Never share your University password with anyone, including

 - Use the official Gmail web and mobile app when accessing University email.
 Gmail's advanced malware and phishing protection features are bypassed when accessing University email using third party email clients or App's such as Outlook, Thunderbird, iPhone Mail App, etc.

 - Only use your UCD email address for University purposes.
 Use a personal email address when creating social, personal or domestic online accounts.

 - Run a Google Security check-up today to check recent account activity and find out who else has access to your University information.

 - Encrypt confidential files before emailing them.
 Send the decryption password by separate means, either by text, in person or over the phone.

-- If you are concerned about an IT Security Incident, please contact the IT helpdesk by emailing firstname.lastname@example.org or call 2700.
+- If you are concerned about an IT Security Incident, please contact the IT helpdesk by going to the IT Support Hub or call ext 2700.